 In a Turing machine, like those designed by the British mathematician, the physical limitations of the technology available at the time, are completely arbitrary, rather it is the ability of the machine to carry out specific instruction to solve complex problems that is important.

 As the movie The Imitation Game shows, the computation might take weeks, but the machine marches on regardless of time, to compute the solution to the problem.
-This is what we mean we say that it would take a supercomputer hundreds of years to crack an average level email encryption.
+This is what we mean we say that it would take supercomputer hundreds of years to crack an average level of email encryption.

 The Turing Test asks an individual to determine between two interview respondents, which of the two answering typed questions on a keyboard is the human and which is the machine.
 Turing wanted to know if machines could think, at least enough to fool a human and this inquiry help to establish the field of artificial intelligence.
 Over the years there have been many different iterations of the Turing Test, but the basic principle remains the same, if the human interviewer could not tell the difference between the two respondents, the machine could be said to be artificially intelligent.